carltonj2000/docker/README.md

 on auto starting the container on the system boot.
 The same setup will be duplicated on my local machine in order to have a consistent set up between my local and hosted machines.

+## Working Sites

+### At home

+    - carltonjoseph
+    - carltonwin8
+    - carltonathome

+## To Do

+### At home

+    - apps4tracking
+      appsfortracking - need to setup node with express server
+    - tinaandcarlton - default directory redirect and and rebuild apps for